- What Makes Christmas in Iceland Special?

 Illustration by Haukur Valdimar Pálsson

-After the 24th of December, the Yule Lads head back to their home, one by one.
-So the first one to arrive leaves on Christmas Day, and then one by one, they head to the highlands until the Holiday Season is officially over.
-That day is called 'The Thirteenth' or 'Þrettándinn' - referred to in English as 'Twelfth Night.'
+After Dec.
+24, the Yule Lads head back to their home.
+The first one to arrive leaves on Christmas Day, and one by one, they head to the highlands until the holiday season is officially over.
+That day is called "the Thirteenth" or "Threttandinn" – referred to in English as "Twelfth Night."

+We hope you've enjoyed learning about Christmas in Iceland.
 Merry Christmas and a happy New Year – Gleðileg jól og farsælt komandi ár! :)